Dingo: Hybridisation

 In 2011, a total of 3,941 samples were included in the first continent-wide DNA study of wild dogs.
 The study found that 46% were pure dingoes which exhibited no dog alleles (gene expressions).
 There was evidence of hybridisation in every region sampled.
 In Central Australia only 13% were hybrids; however, in southeastern Australia 99% were hybrids or feral dogs.
 Pure dingo distribution was 88% in the Northern Territory, intermediate numbers in Western Australia, South Australia and Queensland, and 1% in New South Wales and Victoria.
 Almost all wild dogs showed some dingo ancestry, with only 3% of dogs showing less than 80% dingo ancestry.
 This indicates that domestic dogs have a low survival rate in the wild or that most hybridisation is the result of roaming dogs that return to their owners.
 No populations of feral dogs have been found in Australia.

 In 2016, a three dimensional geometric morphometric analysis of the skulls of dingoes, dogs and their hybrids found that dingo–dog hybrids exhibit morphology closer to the dingo than to the parent group dog.
 Hybridisation did not push the unique Canis dingo cranial morphology towards the wolf phenotype, therefore hybrids cannot be distinguished from dingoes based on cranial measures.
 The study suggests that the wild dingo morphology is dominant when compared with the recessive dog breed morphology, and concludes that although hybridisation introduces dog DNA into the dingo population, the native cranial morphology remains resistant to change.

 Research has also suggested that lethal management strategies such as aerial 1080 baiting, particularly during the dingo breeding season, increases the risk of dingo x dog hybridisation by fracturing social structures and reducing the availability of dingo mates.
 Like all wolf species, dingoes are highly territorial and aggressive, and it is with great difficulty that outsiders join stable packs thus under natural conditions genetic lines are protected through kin selection, and genetic variation within packs may be small due to inbreeding and aggressive behavior towards outsiders, nevertheless Dingo control increases the number of floaters which are more likely to breed with dogs.
 Similarly, hybridization between wolves and dogs has been reported to exist in great numbers from Latvia where wolf-hunting was common.

+A 2026 genomic survey of more than 300 free-roaming canines across Australia found that the animals carried an average of 11.7% domestic dog ancestry, leading the authors to conclude that “the vast majority of free-roaming canines in Australia are overwhelmingly dingo”.